vess-dev/vess-dev.github.io/_posts/2021-07-3-moral-meat-eating.md

 <strong>Average Person:</strong> Well...
 Well I guess in this specifically crafted scenario it's not inherently immoral.
 Unless I was religious.

 <em>"Unless you were religious.
-But religion doesn't operate on logic, so let's set that aside as many philosophers do in this instance."</em>
+But let's set that aside in an ethics discussion, the water is too muddied otherwise."</em>

 <strong>Average Person:</strong> Sure.
 But it just seems to me like you're constructing a handcrafted narrative that will only ever apply to the 1% of incest.